SehajBindra/industrial-devices/seo/2026/sep/google-search-console-issues-17-sep-26.md

 Cause: obsolete admin page, never existed on Next.js.
 Now returns **404** live (verified).

 Solution taken: intentionally **no redirect** (review decision - redirecting obsolete admin to homepage would be treated as soft 404; real 404 drops naturally; 410 optional but unnecessary for 1 URL).
-GSC: leave / Validate Fix.
+No GSC removal needed for this URL - leave it.

 ## 5. Discovered - currently not indexed - 2 pages - Source: Google systems